medcl/csv2sql/README.md

 Note, please also change MySQL connection in joint `mysql_conn` config, ie: `your_mysql_user:you_password@tcp(your_mysql_host:3306)/your_mysql_db?charset=utf8`

+And, the example is jus a example, you can use it to map any data sheet to any mysql table, update the config and import the data.

 3. Start to import the data
 ```
 ➜  csv2sql git:(master) ✗ ./bin/csv2sql